-Sometimes, despite the best treatment, migraine will not respond.
-When several common treatments fail, doctors refer to it as refractory migraine.
-While not a true diagnosis, the term is recognized and used by migraine specialists.
-At headache centers, these refractory migraines can be treated with IV infusions of a variety of medications.
+Sometimes, despite the best treatment, Migraine will not respond.
+When several common treatments fail, doctors refer to it as refractory Migraine.
+While not a diagnosis, this is a recognized descriptive term used by Migraine specialists.
+At headache and Migraine centers, these refractory Migraines can be treated with IV infusions of a variety of medications.

-Ketamine infusions have been used to successfully treat complex regional pain syndrome, fibromyalgia, depression and even chronic pain patients with opioid tolerance.
-Ketamine is thought to reduce the body’s response to repetitive painful stimuli, possibly reversing the process of central sensitization.
-So a team of specially trained doctors and nurses at Thomas Jefferson University Hospital in Philadelphia began treating a select group of patients with IV ketamine infusions.
+Ketamine infusions have been used to successfully treat complex regional pain syndrome, fibromyalgia, depression, and even chronic pain in patients with opioid tolerance.
+Ketamine is thought to reduce the body’s response to repetitive painful stimuli and possibly reverse the process of central sensitization.
+A team of specially trained doctors and nurses at Thomas Jefferson University Hospital in Philadelphia began treating a select group of patients with IV ketamine infusions.
 In February, 2017, the result of these treatments was published in Headache documenting the results.

-A total of 82 patients were admitted inpatient for ketamine infusion from January, 2006 to December, 2014.
-Seventy-seven patients were diagnosed with chronic migraine or new daily persistent headache.
+A total of 82 patients were admitted inpatient for ketamine infusion from January 2006 to December 2014.
+Seventy-seven patients were diagnosed with chronic Migraine or new daily persistent headache.
 The remaining five patients had cluster headache or visual snow.
-Results of their treatment was not included in this analysis.
+Results of their treatment were not included in this analysis.

 Patient treatment details

 Increased by 0.05 mg/kg/hr until pain relief was achieved

 Patient was then assessed for a possible dose increase.

 Maximum dose of 1 mg/kg/hr

 Duration of treatment was two to nine days (avg. five days)